Considerations in Skills-Based Hiring

 Include Internal Candidates

-Some candidates may have a degree in a different field but possess skills and institutional knowledge that are transferrable to the open position.
+Some candidates may have a degree in a different field but possess skills and institutional knowledge that are transferable to the open position.

 Provide Skill-Building Opportunities